Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/instruments/blocks/methodology__blocks.md

 The styles are scoped to the block.

-For each block we create a scss file.
+For each Block we create a Sass file.
 The folder can look like this:

 ``` bash
 ├───scss